arienkock/haproxy/README.md

 With the obvious exception that the image name should be `arienkock/haproxy-alpn`.

 ## Reloading
 As the official image README suggests, using signals you can reload the configuration for near-zero-downtime updates.
 However, __!!!IMPORTANT!!!__: if you mount the haproxy .cfg file as a file mount instead of a directory mount in Docker, changes will not be reflected and reloading will simply pick up the old config.
 That's because the container gets a COPY of the file if you mount a file rather than a directory containing the cfg file.
-Here is an example _Systemd_ service file you can use.
+Here is an example _Systemd_ service file you can use (notice the `ExecReload` line).

 ```
 [Unit]